moisellegyg/reminder/README.md

 ## Send a notification

 There are three actions can be taken when seeing a notifcation.
-- `Press notificatoin card` - This will laucn the edit page of this item.
+- Press notificatoin card - This will laucn the edit page of the notified item.
-- `Used` - Press this button to mark the item was used already.
+- `USED` - Press this button to mark the item was used already.
 Notification will be dismissed and the item will be moved under `USED` tab in main page.
 - `REMIND LATER` - Press this button to dismiss the notification.
 An alarm will be set to notify the user later.
 If the item will be expired tody, a new notification will be sent out after about three hours.
 Otherwise, the next day.

 ![screenshot of notification]